HelmyBlub/chatSim/tasks.md

 Next Tasks:
 - outfits.
 Dogs can wear clothing.
 Store choices for chatters even when leaving
+    - outfits only for sitting?
+    - command:
+        - glasses 1, sunglasses
+            - no glasses
+        - hair 1, hair x

 Big Idea:
 - do some game for chatters.